jrpotter/notebook/notes/memory/fragmentation.md

 %%ANKI
 Basic
-How might copaction hurt defragmentation?
+How might compaction hurt defragmentation?
 Back: Rearranging blocks may move otherwise contiguous blocks of a file.
 Reference: https://stackoverflow.com/a/23940632
 <!--ID: 1756392488652-->